andeggs/Blog/_posts/2013-11-01-design-variation.md

 The site which most consistently bucks this trend is [The Verge](http://www.theverge.com), which regularly produces [feature articles](http://www.theverge.com/longform) each with their own unique designs.

+According to [this Reddit AMA with the product team](http://www.reddit.com/r/web_design/comments/12gm3c/vox_media_product_team_builders_of_sb_nation/), they handle this in the CMS by letting each page include its own CSS snippets.

 Very few articles have design variation